6 New Year Resolutions to Boost your Career13th Jan 2020

 - Grow your Network

 More and more research has shown that a huge proportion of opportunities are now found through networking – according to new research on LinkedIn, it’s a staggering 85%!
 This is something us Careers Advisers like to call the ‘hidden jobs market’.
 You can read more about it on this link: www.linkedin.com/pulse/new-survey-reveals-85-all-jobs-filled-via-networking-lou-adler/

-Ways to go about boosting your networking opportunities could be by attending local networking events, using Linked In or other social media platforms to make valuable connections, or perhaps ask someone who’s career you admire about their own career journey and any tips or good contacts they have for you.
+Ways to go about boosting your networking opportunities could be by attending local networking events (many of which are held online), using Linked In or other social media platforms to make valuable connections, or perhaps ask someone who’s career you admire about their own career journey and any tips or good contacts they could pass on to you.

 - Update your CV

 If you don’t already have one, it’s time to write a CV - especially if an exciting new role to ‘boost’ your career pops up after all that networking!
 It’s good to position yourself to be ready for any internal promotions, any career change opportunities, or your CV could simply just be used to keep track of your achievements at work.
 Not sure where to start?
 Why not have a look at the National Careers Service resources to support you: https://nationalcareers.service.gov.uk/get-a-job/cv-sections.